sheltermanager/asm3/src/static/pages/manual/_sources/service.txt

     </body>
     </html>

-The output is unstyled and very basic - just a thumbnail with a name/link below and two lines of brief text containing some basic information about the animal.
+The output is unstyled - just a thumbnail with a name/link below and two lines of brief text containing some basic information about the animal.
+You can style this information by adding CSS to your stylesheets for the following
-You can style this information by adding CSS to your stylesheets for the following classes:
+classes:

 * asm3-adoptable-item : The div surrounding each item
 * asm3-adoptable-link : The a tag enclosing the thumbnail and animal name